clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

     sudo swupd bundle-add kernel-native-dkms

-If 'lts' appears in the kernel name, then install the latest TLS kernel with DKMS support:
+If 'lts' appears in the kernel name, then install the latest LTS kernel with DKMS support:

 .. code-block:: bash